-Our Teen Leadership Program is geared for teenagers ages 13 and older and is designed to “grow” leadership skills through hands-on learning experiences.
-Developing a sense of compassion for others and a responsibility for caretaking the earth and the animal kingdom is an integral part of this and every program at HCFC.
+Our Teen Leadership Program is geared for teenagers ages 13 and older and is designed to “grow” leadership and life skills through hands-on learning experiences.
+Developing a sense of compassion for others and a responsibility for caretaking the earth are integral parts of this and every program at HCFC.

-In the current age of technology, teenagers found in nature could be considered an endangered species.
-Through nature-based activities on the farm, teenagers have the opportunity to explore, experience, expand their horizons and share their talents.
-This type of interactive educational initiative combines “explorential learning” with a community service aspect and supports educational curriculum.
+In the current age of technology, teenagers with a love for nature could be considered endangered species.
+Through activities on the farm, teens will explore the environment, experience new opportunities, expand their horizons, and share their talents.
+This community service initiative combines “explorential learning”, with activities that enrich their classroom education.